-During the 2016 presidential debates, I was astonished and dismayed by the lack of attention given to climate change.
-Over a combined six hours across three debates, none of the moderators asked a single question about climate change.
-One could replay those debates today and wonder what planet they were actually staged from, since we heard almost nothing from either candidate about the single-most critical, all-encompassing crisis of our times.
+Four years ago I was astonished by the lack of attention given to climate change during the 2016 presidential debates.
+Over a combined six hours across three debates, not one of the moderators asked a single question about climate change.
+One could replay those debates today and wonder what planet they were actually staged from, since we heard almost nothing from either major party candidate about the most critical, all-encompassing crisis of our times.
 At best, this was an utter “failure of journalism.”
-At worst, it was a grievous case of generational neglect, all too widespread among the powers and principalities, from left to right.
+At worst, it was a willful and grievous case of generational neglect, all too widespread among the powers and principalities, from left to right.

-On the eve of Earth Day a few days ago, journalist Chris D’Angelo published a must-read piece called “The Climate Kids are Alright,” in which he chronicles a number of recent examples of generational neglect regarding the politics of climate change, ranging from willful blindness, to generational hubris and dismissal, to outright contempt.
+On the eve of Earth Day last year, journalist Chris D’Angelo published a remarkable piece called “The Climate Kids are Alright,” in which he chronicles a litany of examples of generational neglect regarding the politics of climate change, ranging from willful blindness, to generational hubris and dismissal, to outright contempt.
 He writes:

 When 29-year-old freshman congresswoman Alexandria Ocasio-Cortez (D-N.Y.) introduced the Green New Deal in February, a nonbinding climate resolution to rapidly decarbonize the U.S. economy, senior Republicans were quick to dismiss it as a pie-in-the-sky proposal ― “tantamount to genocide,” one said ― from a naive young lawmaker.